Mammography for Radiologic Technologists

 Course Dates: December 18, 2018 to December 21, 2018

 This course will provide the comprehensive knowledge required to perform as technologists in the specialty of mammography.
-This course is intended for current radiographers pursuing basic training in mammography, but is also open to any Radiologic Technology student in their 2nd year of training.
+It is intended for current radiographers pursuing basic training in mammography, but is also open to any Radiologic Technology student in their 2nd year of training.
 This course provides didactic instruction that fulfills the 16 hours of “structured education” by the ARRT.
-This course may also be used to fulfill a portion of the 40 hours of training required by the MQSA (a minimum of 28.5 hours will be provided by this course).
+This course may also be used to fulfill a portion of the 40 hours of training required by the MQSA (A minimum of 28.5 hours will be provided by this course).
 This course does NOT include clinical experience.

 The cost of this course is $785 paid in full.
 It includes your basic textbook, which you will receive on the first day of class.

 Please register online at https://continuinged.kapiolani.hawaii.edu/.
 You may also register in-person at the Non-Credit Registration Office in Manono 113.
 Cash, Check, and Credit Card are accepted.
 There is limited seating for this course.

 - December 21, 2018 (Friday) 8am-12pm

 By the end of the course an attendee will be able to:

 - Educate patients on breast cancer risk factors, current ACS recommendations for breast health care, and general information regarding the diagnosis, treatment, and prognosis for common pathologies of the breast;